What is a 1099-K?

-If you accept credit card payments or other money transfers through a third-party payment provider like PayPal or Venmo and the amount received is greater than $600, beginning in 2022, expect to receive a 1099-K after the end of the tax year.
+If you accept credit card payments or other money transfers through a third-party payment provider like PayPal or Venmo and the amount received exceeds current 1099-K threshold limits, then expect to receive a 1099-K after the end of the tax year.
 However, if the money you received was for an item you sold for less than its original value, the payment may not be taxable.

 What can I do if I haven't been reporting potentially taxable 1099-K income?

-If you have questions about taxes when selling goods or services, or using third-party payment providers, reach out to a Rocket Lawyer On Call® attorney for affordable legal advice.
+If you have legal questions about taxes when selling goods or services, or using third-party payment providers, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.